- Video: 'Cherry Bomb' | JSS-Bred Organic Cherry x Grape Tomato from Johnny's

 Available exclusively from Johnny's, these hybrid varieties represent the pinnacle of the traditional breeder's art.
-We have seen many attempts to capture true heirloom eating quality in a durable plant, and we can say with confidence that French Heritage tomatoes are the best you will find anywhere.
+We have seen many attempts to capture true heirloom eating quality in a durable plant and can say with confidence that the French Heritage tomatoes are the best you will find anywhere.

-The first thing that stood out to us about 'Marbonne,' 'Marnero,' and 'Margold' was how good the flavor was.
-In our opinion they are among the best-tasting tomatoes, with a balance of sweetness and acidity, a complex, layered aroma, and the soft flesh that creates the texture for which heirlooms are famous.
+The first thing that stood out to us about 'Marbonne', 'Marnero', and 'Margold' was how good the flavor was.
+In our opinion they are among the best-tasting tomatoes, being balanced in sweetness and acidity, with a complex, layered aroma and the soft flesh that provides the texture for which heirlooms are revered.

 Pete calls out another recent Gautier release, in this discussion of taste.
-"We would be remiss if we did not also mention 'Kakao.'
-This brown cocktail tomato is similar in appearance to varieties you might find prepackaged in the specialty tomato section of your grocer's produce department, but it surpasses any similar varieties we have trialed with its delightfully complex flavor.
+"We would be remiss to not mention 'Kakao'.
+This brown cocktail tomato is similar in appearance to varieties you find prepackaged in the specialty tomato section of your grocer's produce department, but surpasses any similar varieties we have trialed with its delightfully complex flavor.
 Although it does not imitate any particular heirloom the way the French Heritage varieties do, it is every bit as exceptional on the palate."

-One of the favorite French heirloom tomatoes that is not well known in North America is 'Marmande.'
-This tomato is revered for its robust flavor and silky texture, but it struggles mightily with disease pressure and other environmental stresses.
+A favorite French heirloom tomatoes not well known in North America is 'Marmande.'
+This variety is revered for its robust flavor and silky texture, but struggles mightily with disease pressure and other environmental stresses.
 There have been many attempts by European breeders to improve on 'Marmande.'
-We have trialed a lot of them, and have concluded that 'Marbonne' is the best of the 'Marmande' types.
-It preserves the look and flavor of this French classic with some notable improvements.
+Johnny's has trialed a lot of them and we've concluded that 'Marbonne' is the best of the 'Marmande' types.
+It preserves the look and flavor of the French classic with some notable improvements.

 Johnny's is very fortunate to be able to offer these very special varieties.

 'Cauralina' is the fourth noteworthy introduction in Johnny's French Heritage Tomato series.
-We added this cultivar to our 2018 offerings because it matures early, with heavy yields of 8–14-ounce, richly flavored oxheart fruit, and demonstrates improved disease resistance over true heirlooms of similar type.
+We added this cultivar to our initial offerings because it matures early, with heavy yields of 8–14-ounce, richly flavored oxheart fruit, and demonstrates improved disease resistance over true heirlooms of similar type.